Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Freshwater - Stratford, placing the area among the bottom 25% of areas assessed nationally

-However, recent data shows this has increased to 8.3 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
-New properties are constructed at an average value of $442,000, which is below the regional average, suggesting more affordable housing options for buyers.
-This financial year alone, $1.1 million in commercial approvals have been registered, demonstrating the area's residential nature.
-Compared to the Rest of Qld, Freshwater - Stratford has significantly less development activity, with 74.0% fewer approvals per person than the regional average.
+The average construction value of new properties is $324,000, aligning with regional trends.
+This year, $1.1 million in commercial approvals have been registered, reflecting the area's residential nature.
+Compared to the Rest of Qld, Freshwater - Stratford has significantly less development activity, at 74.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established dwellings.
+Similarly, the area's development activity is under the national average, suggesting its established nature and potential planning limitations.

-This activity is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-New building activity shows that 83.0% of approved dwellings are detached houses, while 17.0% are attached dwellings.
-This maintains the area's traditional low density character with a focus on family homes appealing to those seeking space.
-Notably, developers are constructing more detached housing than the existing pattern implies (67.0% at Census), reflecting persistent strong demand for family homes.
-The estimated population per dwelling approval in Freshwater - Stratford is 915 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate that the area will gain 137 residents through to 2041.
+The majority of new building activity consists of detached houses (83.0%) and attached dwellings (17.0%), maintaining the area's traditional low density character focused on family homes.
+Notably, developers are constructing more detached housing than the existing pattern implies (67.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
+The estimated population count per dwelling approval is 915 people, indicating a quiet, low activity development environment.
+Population forecasts project Freshwater - Stratford to gain 137 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development